26 Unique and Unusual Things to Do in Seoul

 Constructed in 1980, Yongma Land was once a small but thriving theme park.
-It was closed in 2011 due to low profits and more significant theme parks becoming more popular.
+It was closed in 2011 due to low profits and other bigger theme parks becoming more popular.

 Today, this tiny amusement park is a well-known spot for photos.
-For a small fee of 5,000 KRW (around 5 USD), you can freely roam around the abandoned theme park.
+You can roam around the abandoned theme park for a small fee of 5,000 KRW (around 5 USD).

-If you are happy to pay a bit more, for 30,000 KRW (around 30 USD), the current owner of the theme park will turn the merry-go-round lights on.
+If you are happy to pay a bit more, for 30,000 KRW (around 30 USD), the theme park's current owner will turn the merry-go-round lights on for you.
 With the lights on, the merry-go-round makes for very majestic photos.

 You will find run-down rides at the theme park, such as a Viking ride, bumper cars, flying planes, and many other iconic 80's rides.
 The theme park also has a small snack bar where you can purchase snacks, drinks and even balloons for your photos.